Claudette Colbert: Beginnings, 1923–1928

 Colbert was initially reluctant to appear in the screwball comedy It Happened One Night (1934).
-The studio agreed to pay her $50,000 for the role and guaranteed filming would be done within four weeks so she could take a planned vacation.
-She won the Academy Award for Best Actress for the film.
+She accepted only after Columbia Pictures agreed to pay her $50,000, double her usual salary at the time, and guaranteed filming would be done within four weeks so she could take a planned vacation.
+The film was the 4th-highest-grossing picture of the year in the U.S. and topped the National Board of Review's list, earning an Academy Award for Best Picture.
+For her role in it, Colbert won a Best Actress Oscar.

-In Cleopatra (1934), Colbert played the title role opposite Warren William and Henry Wilcoxon.
+In Cleopatra (1934), Colbert took the title role opposite Warren William and Henry Wilcoxon.
 It was the second highest-grossing picture of that year in the United States.
-Thereafter, Colbert did not wish to be portrayed as overtly sexual and later refused such roles.
-She was loaned to Universal Pictures for Imitation of Life (1934), which was another box-office success.
-Those three films were nominated for the Academy Award for Best Picture in the next year; Colbert is the only actress to date to star in three films nominated for Best Motion Picture in the same year.
+Thereafter, Colbert did not wish to be portrayed as overtly sexual and refused such roles.
+On loan to Universal Pictures for a one-picture deal, she was cast in John M. Stahl's notable melodrama Imitation of Life (1934), which was another box-office success.
+Those two films also earned Best Picture Oscar nominations in the following year; Colbert is the only actress to date to star in three films nominated for Best Picture in a single year.